Ajay2521/RateLimiter-using-Sliding-Window/README.md

 rateLimiter(R,S,Sequence):

   if R<=0:
-     throw error and stop program;
+     throw error and terminate program;

   if S<=0:
-     throw error and stop program;
+     throw error and terminate program;

   counter = 0;